Rate of convergence of the vanishing viscosity method for Hamilton-Jacobi equations with Neumann boundary conditions: Preliminary results on Fokker-Planck equations with Neumann boundary conditions

+where $\rho_\tau\in C_0^\infty(\Omega)$ and $\nu$ is the outward normal to the boundary of $\Omega$.
 We assume that $\Omega\subseteq\R^n$ is a domain of $\R^n$ with smooth boundary.
-We also assume that $\Omega$ is unbounded and satisfies the following condition
+When $\Omega$ is bounded, the well-posedness of \eqref{fp} in parabolic energy spaces are standard matter that can be found in \cite[Chapter III]{LSU}.
+Moreover, in this setting the conservation of mass follows easily by using the test function identically equal to 1. \\ In this paper we work under the main assumption that $\Omega$ is unbounded and satisfies the following condition

-This geometric property ensures suitable extension properties of Sobolev spaces and a priori bounds for parabolic equations with divergence-type terms.
-These properties and estimates are fundamental to deduce a conservation of mass principle, as we describe next.
-The paper \cite{GoffiTralli} considered the forward Cauchy-Neumann problem solved by the function $\rho_\eps:=\rho_\eps(x,t)$
+This geometric property ensures suitable extension properties of Sobolev spaces and a priori bounds for parabolic equations with divergence-type terms that give the uniqueness of solutions and the conservation of mass property, see respectively \cite[Sections 7-8]{Daners} and \cite{GoffiTralli} (see p.11 for the appropriate bounds needed to run the calculations).
+All these results were obtained under the main assumption that